 Peregrine falcons, although wonderfully powerful raptors are vulnerable.
 In particular, they are vulnerable in their nest sites when they are breeding and can desert nests if they are deliberately or accidentally disturbed.

-The video and article below, shows some of the threats facing peregrines:
+The video and articles below, shows some of the recent threats facing peregrines:

 Photo credit Georges Lignier & Cuatrok77